Litter (vehicle): China

 Sedan chairs were once the only public conveyance in Hong Kong, filling the role of cabs.
 Chair stands were found at all hotels, wharves, and major crossroads.
 Public chairs were licensed, and charged according to tariffs which would be displayed inside.
 Private chairs were an important marker of a person's status.
 Civil officers' status was denoted by the number of bearers attached to his chair.
-Before Hong Kong's Peak Tram went into service in 1888, wealthy residents of The Peak were carried on sedan chairs by coolies up the steep paths to their residence including Sir Richard MacDonnell's (former Governor of Hong Kong) summer home, where they could take advantage of the cooler climate.
+Before Hong Kong's Peak Tram went into service in 1888, wealthy residents of The Peak were carried on sedan chairs by porters up the steep paths to their residence including Sir Richard MacDonnell's (former Governor of Hong Kong) summer home, where they could take advantage of the cooler climate.
 Since 1975 an annual sedan chair race has been held to benefit the Matilda International Hospital and commemorate the practice of earlier days.